d-bl/GroundForge/docs/help/Color-Code.md

 ![](images/color-sample.jpg)

-You can tweak downloaded diagrams colors to accommodate your monitor, printer or color-blindness.
+You can tweak the colors of a downloaded diagram to accommodate your monitor, printer or color-blindness.
 Open the downloaded `.svg` file with some plain text editor (or show it full screen and right click to show the page source), you will see a start/end marker definition for each color except black, something like:
 ```xml
 <svg ...>